RICOHub01/QNG23-Challenge/STAGE-1.md

 Datasets are stored as hdf5 files.

-These hdf5 Datasets contain individual scenarios denoted 'D0000' through to 'D1000'
+Each of these hdf5 Datasets contains individual scenarios denoted 'D0000' through to 'D1000'

+### Magnetic Field

 The primary data is a 3x101x101 double of magnetic field values where the first dimension is the vector field direction ordered in East, North and Up, and the remaining two dimensions are Eastings and Northings